Tommy0814/E-Commerce-Website/README.md

 high performance e-commerce full-stack website!
 You can install it in your computer within 5 minutes and can adapt, extend, overwrite and customize anything to your needs.
+### Technologies Used:
+    1. React for Front End
+    2. AWS for the server and deployment
+    3. Firebase for the cloud firestore and realtime database

 * What the application does?